 Partnerships—whether personal or business—are built on honest and open communication.
 Make sure you and your prospect are on the same page by giving intention and attention to aligning expectations at every step of the way.

 When you and your prospect are on different wavelengths about little things, it’s nearly impossible to get together on the big things.
 Contract with your prospect early—and often—at every step in the selling process.

 Too Many Surprises

-The inevitable result of unaligned expectations is the surprise.
-These surprises usually do harm to the business relationship and, in some cases, can completely derail it.
+The inevitable consequence of unaligned expectations is a surprise.
+These surprises usually do harm to the business relationship because they break down trust in the process, the person, and the solution.
+In some cases, they can completely derail the relationship.

-CSS has long preached about the power of the No-Surprise Proposal.
+CSS has long communicated about the power of the No-Surprise Proposal.
 We call it a “No-Surprise” proposal because it is merely a document outlining all the expectations that have been aligned along the way.
-In effect, this document breaks a mountain of sales decisions into a series of smaller, molehills of decision.
+In effect, this document breaks a mountain of sales decisions into a series of smaller steps of the decision.
 It can improve your process and be a bridge to the future, continuing the trust you began to achieve in your initial approach.